nathantomsfairsailcom/student-details-app/README.md

 ## :star2: Angular Commands

 `ng e2e` to run end-to-end tests.

 `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+`ng help` or [navigate here](https://github.com/angular/angular-cli/blob/master/README.md) for more commands.